HUMAN RIGHTS AND PUBLIC HEALTH

 In Norway, 80 000 people have experience with MDMA, 50 000 with LSD, and tens of thousands have experienced psychedelic mushrooms, mescaline and ayahuasca (SIRUS investigation 2013).

 People in Norway and the world at large should feel safe and free to express their opinion on MDMA and psychedelics.
-Do you wish to contribute making Norway into a place for evidence-based drug policies we know work?
+Do you wish to contribute making Norway a place for evidence-based drug policies that we know work?
 Then you should support EmmaSofia by becoming a member.
 Memberships are anonymous.